Epifanio de los Santos: Other interests

-Aside from his scholarly works on different facets of the Philippines, he was also known to be one of the best guitarists at that time.
-According to Teodoro Agoncillo, there were at least two guitarists that could contend with him, and these were Fernando Canon and General Antonio Luna.
-For him, music is the embodiment of happiness of the soul, the one that could refreshen the withered spirit.
+He was also known as a skilled guitarist.

-There was even a story that de los Santos and his friend, Clemente Jose Zulueta had a bitter face-off in the office of La Independencia and Antonio Luna offered to pacify the two gentlemen and he offer his guitar to the one who would win the argumentation, and de los Santos won so he received Luna's guitar.
+There is an anecdote about de los Santos and Clemente Jose Zulueta having a disagreement, with Antonio Luna offering his guitar to whoever won the argument.
+De los Santos reportedly won and received Luna's guitar.

 Public service

-Epifanio de los Santos was elected the Malolos Congress in September 1898, serving as one of the three representatives from Nueva Ecija until November 1899.
-In 1900, he was appointed district attorney of the town of San Isidro, Nueva Ecija.
-He was later elected as governor of Nueva Ecija in 1902 and again in 1904, serving until 1906.
-His election victory made him the first democratically elected provincial governor and head of the Federal Party in Nueva Ecija.
-A member of the Philippine Commission, he was immediately considered as one of those Filipino intellectuals to represent the Saint Louis World's Fair in 1904.
+Epifanio de los Santos was elected to the Malolos Congress in September 1898, serving as one of three representatives from Nueva Ecija until November 1899.
+In 1900, he was appointed district attorney of San Isidro, Nueva Ecija.
+He was later elected governor of Nueva Ecija in 1902 and again in 1904, serving until 1906.
+This made him the first democratically elected provincial governor of Nueva Ecija and head of the Federal Party there.
+As a member of the Philippine Commission, he was selected to represent the Saint Louis World's Fair in 1904.
 He was later appointed provincial fiscal of Bulacan and Bataan provinces.
-He wrote a treatise on electoral fraud "Electoral Fraud and its Remedies" (Fraudes Electorales y Sus Remedios) in 1907 for the Philippine Assembly.
-On the side, he devoted his spare time to researches in Philippine history and literature.
-Portions of his collections where destroyed when fires hit his house in San Isidro, Nueva Ecija.
-According to Agoncillo and Palma, his interest lies not in politics.
-In 1918, he was appointed by Governor General Francis Burton Harrison as Assistant Technical Director of the Philippine Census.
+He wrote "Electoral Fraud and its Remedies" (Fraudes Electorales y Sus Remedios) in 1907 for the Philippine Assembly.
+He also dedicated time to research in Philippine history and literature.
+Some of his collection was destroyed by fires at his house in San Isidro, Nueva Ecija.
+According to Agoncillo and Palma, his primary interest was not in politics.
+In 1918, he was appointed assistant technical director of the Philippine Census by Governor General Francis Burton Harrison.

-The last and most significant position de los Santos held was Director of the Philippine Library and Museum, to which he was appointed by Governor General Leonard Wood in 1925.
-He succeeded his colleague Trinidad Pardo de Tavera, who died on March 26, 1925.
-He was also elected as third President of the Philippine Library Association (now Philippine Librarians Association, Inc.), becoming the first Filipino of native parentage to assume such position professionally for Philippine library science.
-As a director of the Philippine Library, he immersed himself in his work and, according to bibliographer Gabriel Bernardo, gave up “all his other avocations except music and bibliophily.”
+In 1925, de los Santos was appointed Director of the Philippine Library and Museum by Governor General Leonard Wood, succeeding Trinidad Pardo de Tavera.
+He was also elected as the third President of the Philippine Library Association (now Philippine Librarians Association, Inc.), the first Filipino of native parentage to hold this position.
+As director of the Philippine Library, he reportedly dedicated himself to his work, giving up "all his other avocations except music and bibliophily," according to Gabriel Bernardo.